FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 gives the elements, [[21, 23, 0], [41, 43, 0]]

-E%% %% Pause the video here, and obtain the following.
+Following is an exercise that you must do.

+%%6%% Obtain the following.
 [[12, 0], [42, 0]]
 [[12, 13, 14], [0, 0, 0]]

-Then, resume the video.
+Please, pause the video here.
+Do the exercises and then continue.

 ::

   C[::3, 1::3]